novel-zlood/novel-zlood.github.io/source/_posts/rptc/rptc-146.md

 ---

-"The investment of $100 million by the 【Natural Standard Fund】 is exactly the same amount as Son Jung-ui's investment in 【Yaho】.
+"The investment of $100 million by the 【Natural Standard Fund】 is exactly the same amount as Son Jung-yi's investment in 【Yaho】.
 However, the nature of the investments is different.
-Son Jung-ui invested in 【Yaho】's main base in the United States, while the 【Natural Standard Fund】 invested to support 【Jungle】's expansion into the U.S."
+Son Jung-yi invested in 【Yaho】's main base in the United States, while the 【Natural Standard Fund】 invested to support 【Jungle】's expansion into the U.S."

 "Does it really say 'main base'?"